lutowolk/transformo/README.md

-# Scheme model
+# Transform JS

-Tools for creating data object from scheme and row data.
+Transform one plain object to another with detail scheme.
+Tools for transform data object from scheme and row data to new object.
 You can validate row data, transform this, set default value and create new object.

 See usage section.